gzmatte/Sonar/README.md

 #### Incorrect Sound output.
 ```
-:: This line sets your speaker after the bat.
+:: This line sets the speaker you want to use.
 :: Replace "Speakers" with your favorite Output Name.

 SoundVolumeView.exe /SetDefault "Speakers"